Everything is a project (even this post)

-As often happens in life, when I meet people at a party or some work thing and they ask what I do, I tell them I write books.
-They ask what kind of books, and when I mention I wrote a book about project management they get all condescending.
-Why would you write a book about something as boring as project management?
-They ask.
+When I meet people at a party and they ask what I do, I tell them I write books.
+They ask what kind of books, and when I mention I wrote a book about project management they often roll their eyes, half joking, and say with a smile why would you write a book about something as boring as project management?

-To which, I often say.
+To which, I answer.
 Everything is a project.

 And they say, what?